 Finding The Trail

-When you come to Tianma Xiang street, turn left.
+When you come to Tianma Xiang street, turn left and head into those back streets.
 There's a Bank of China on that corner, so just look for that bright green building with the yellow lettering and turn after that.

 When you turn left this is what you'll see.
 This area is a neighborhood, so the only tourists here (like you!) are going for this hike.
 You'll see locals, homes, a few cars, and a couple shops.
 Be ready to jump out of the way if you hear a motorcycle coming because they're not expecting tourists here.

-Keep walking straight on that road as far as you can, then when you come to a couple gates follow the road to the left.
+Keep walking straight on that road as far as you can, then when you come to a couple gates continue following the road to the left.

 After turning left you'll come to more gates that look like the photo above.
 Turn right at the gates.
 The street gets more narrow and steep here.